ipo-exe/abm-cue/docs/install_windows.md

 > ![install](https://github.com/ipo-exe/abm-cue/blob/main/docs/figs/install_windows_install.png "install")

 ## 3) Install the required dependencies
-Here the easiest way is to open the Windows `Command Prompt` program and type some installation commands in sequence.
+Here the safest way is to open the Windows `Command Prompt` program and type some installation commands in sequence.

 If you are already using Python, you may want to upgrade `pip` (the package manager)